FRACerqueira/PromptPlus/README.md

 ## Migrate Version
 [**Top**](#table-of-contents)

-Until version 3 the console engine was based on a model from another project that has several serious problems that cause exceptions during execution in addition to increasing the complexity of the code for correct rendering...
-**PromptPlus v4** has been **completely rebuilt** for a better experience, with significant improvements with new controls and more developer power.
+Until version 3 the console engine was based on a model from another project. **PromptPlus v4** has been **completely rebuilt** for a better experience, with significant improvements with new controls and more developer power.
 The console driver now supports better rendering, with the ability to detect terminal capabilities and allow for 24-bit color, text overflow strategies based on terminal size, and left and right margins for a nicer layout.
 **The Controls have been revised to be more responsive, allow color styles in many of their elements**, and adapt to the terminal size even with resizing.

 For migrate V3.3 to V4.0 [**see this link**](https://fracerqueira.github.io/PromptPlus/migrateversion.html).